kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 A temporary object arises.

-A red wire binds to it.
+A red wire with seal marker binds to red hand on object.